- 7 Fun Things To Do in Lake Charles Louisiana

 Louisiana Spirits Distillery is located at 20909 Frontage Road, Lacassine, LA 70650, United States.

-Seventy five festivals take place in Lake Charles each year, earning the nickname of “Festival Capital of Louisiana” for the city.
-Of course I had to attend one when I was in town.
+Seventy-five festivals take place in Lake Charles each year, earning the nickname of “Festival Capital of Louisiana” for the city.
+Of course, I had to attend one when I was in town.
+With so many Lake Charles events happening each year, it was not hard to find one that tickled my fancy.

-Beyond marshes, the Creole Nature Trail features twenty-six miles of sandy beaches, making the area perfect for all kinds of aquatic activities from swimming to fishing.
-Holly Beach, a well-known beach on the trail, was once dubbed the Cajun Riviera.
-However, the beach is now more rustic due to damage caused by Hurricanes Audrey and Rita.
-It is a tranquil spot that is perfect for lounging, taking long walks and collecting sea shells.
+It’s no surprise that the Lake Charles weather can be hot and humid.
+Luckily, the Creole Nature Trail features twenty-six miles of sandy beaches, making the area perfect for all kinds of aquatic activities in Lake Charles from swimming to fishing and more.
+Holly Beach, a well-known beach on this trail, was once dubbed the Cajun Riviera.
+However, the beach is now more rustic due to damage caused by Hurricanes Audrey and Rita, making it a tranquil spot perfect for lounging, taking long walks and collecting seashells.

-Lake Charles is a gambling mecca with four high-end casinos.
+Lake Charles is a gambling mecca with four high-end casinos among the most popular Lake Charles attractions.
 During my visit, I stayed at the L’Auberge Casino Resort, a full-service casino owned by Pinnacle Entertainment.
+If you want to check out the Lake Charles casinos, then this is one not to miss.

-It is easy to love staying at the L’Auberge since the staff is fully focused on creating a luxurious experience.
+Beyond gambling in Lake Charles, it’s easy to love staying at the L’Auberge since the staff is fully focused on creating a luxurious experience.
 The rooms are super comfortable, and there are several excellent restaurants and shops at all price points.
-Since it’s a casino, of course there is 24-hour gambling.
+Beyond being a casino with 24-hour gambling, L’Auberge is one of the best Lake Charles hotels and is convenient to the many attractions in Lake Charles.

-For me, as a non-gambler, the highlights at L’Auberge Casino Resort are the pool and the spa.
+For me, as a non-gambler, the highlights at L’Auberge Casino Resort were the pool and the spa.
 The pool is quite massive and has a lazy river with a swim-up bar.
 Near the pool area, the spa is a relaxing indoor oasis.
 I felt completely rejuvenated after enjoying a Swedish massage and a dip in the hot tub.
+With all of the fun stuff to do in Lake Charles, hanging out at this swanky hotel ranks as one of the best options.

 L’Auberge Casino Resort is located at 777 Avenue L’Auberge, Lake Charles, LA 70601, United States.